JasonKleban/SQLServiceBrokerMessageBus/README.md

 ## Deployment Guide

   1. Choose an existing database or create a new one.
-You'll need to be an Admin or at least very priviledged to deploy SSBMB, but not to *use* the deployment.
+You'll need to be an Admin or at least very privileged to deploy SSBMB, but not to *use* the deployment.
   2. Ensure that Service Broker is enabled for that database.
-(For your convenience, here's what you need to do to enable it.
+(For your convenience, here is what you need to do to enable it.
 If you don't, you might not get any errors but nothing will happen)

         ALTER DATABASE TargetDatabase SET RESTRICTED_USER WITH ROLLBACK IMMEDIATE ALTER DATABASE TargetDatabase SET ENABLE_BROKER